chengwailei/HLA_DKO_SpatialTranscriptomics_Analysis/README.md

 └─ src/:
 |   └─ Figure_Generation.html: Scripts to reproduce figures
 |   └─ Figure_Generation.Rmd: A render of the script to reproduce figures
-|   └─ DKOvsWT_Analysis.html: Analysis code used to reproduce results in paper
+|   └─ DKOvsWT_Analysis.Rmd: Analysis code used to reproduce results in paper
 ```